 REMEMBER YOUR TAXES

-Yes, that’s right — you must pay your taxes.
+Yes, that’s right — you must declare and pay your taxes.
 It’s imperative that you learn about the tax policies for self-employed individuals based on where you’re located.
 For example, in the United States you have to withhold your taxes and account for SET (Self-Employment Tax).

 DON’T BE AFRAID TO TURN DOWN PROJECTS

 You might feel obliged to take on many projects as you can in order to earn more as a freelance graphic designer.
 However, there are times when it might be wise to turn down a project.
 Maybe you can tell from first impressions that the client will be difficult to work with.
 Or maybe the job seems uninteresting and doesn’t challenge your creativity.

 In short, it’s about weighing your pride and passion as a designer against the money you stand to make.
 Everyone has different standards, and you know yourself best.
 At the same time, don’t overwork yourself by taking on too many projects.

 One of the biggest mistakes you can make as a freelancer is being passive.
 Clients won’t come your way if you don’t actively promote your services.
 In fact, the more active you are in marketing and seeking the clients you want to work with, the less you will have to deal with bottom-feeders who only want to save a few bucks.

 As the saying goes, the early bird catches the worm.
 Since there are many marketing techniques out there, do your research and start promoting your services as soon as you can.
 From there, find out what works and what doesn’t, then alter your strategy accordingly.
 The marketing landscape is always changing, so don’t stop learning and experimenting with new techniques.